-12In our preliminary empirical analysis, we also investigated LSTAR and ESTAR type nonlinear models.
+12In our preliminary empirical analysis, we also investigated logistic smooth TR and exponential smooth TR type nonlinear models.
 These models did not fit as well as the MS models, so they have been left out of the final draft of the paper.